Academic Objectives and Attendance

 60 Plus Fee Waivers

 Santa Fe College will waive registration fees (excluding lab fees, materials, technology, or access fees) for individuals who are 60 years of age or older for all credit courses on a space available basis.
-“Space available” is defined as the last day of add for the term/session.
+“Space available” is defined as seats available on the last day of add for the term/session.
 Waivers will not be processed in cases where the initial registration for the course was prior to that date.
-Registration using this waiver is limited to “audit” only; classes may not be taken for grades or academic credit.
+Registration using this waiver is limited to “audit” only registrations; classes may not be taken for grade or academic credit.
+Students must be Florida residents for tuition purposes.
 No waivers are available for any continuing education courses offered through the Center for Business.
 For Community Education, registration waivers are available after the pre-registration period ends, and if a class has space available and has covered 125 percent of its operating costs.
 Some Community Education classes do not offer 60 Plus waivers.
 Verification of age by driver’s license, birth certificate or voter’s registration card must be provided when applying for the waiver.

 Classroom Teacher Waivers